narges-mohammadi/MB12-project/Readme.md

 | Plan Curvature                  | Plan Curvature is the horizontal curvature, intersecting with the XY plane.        |
 | AAC                             | ---        |

-Meteorological measurements including temperature, precipitation and evapotranspiration were also provided by Paolo Nasta.
-[Department of Agricultural Sciences, Division of Agricultural, Forest and Biosystems Engineering,University of Naples Federico II, Italy]
+Meteorological measurements in the study areas including temperature, precipitation and evapotranspiration were also provided by Paolo Nasta [Department of Agricultural Sciences, Division of Agricultural, Forest and Biosystems Engineering, University of Naples Federico II, Italy].

 ## Brief overview of study sites: